Can CNNs Be More Robust Than Transformers?: Component Diagnosis

 \subsection{Patchify Stem}

-A CNN or a Transformer usually down-samples the input image to a proper feature map size at the beginning of the network.
-A standard ResNet employs a 7$\times$7 convolution layer with stride 2, followed by a 3$\times$3 max pooling with stride 2, resulting in a 4$\times$ resolution reduction.
-ViT, however, adopts a much more aggressive downsampling strategy.
-It partitions an input image into p$\times$p non-overlapping patches and map each patch to a $d$-dimension feature vector with a trainable linear projection.
-In practice, this step is implemented by a convolution layer with kernel size $p$ and stride $p$, where $p$ is typically set to 16.
-Here we refer to the layers before typical ResNet block in ResNet, or the layer before self-attention block in ViT, as \textit{stem}.
-Some works argue for the importance of stem setup in CNN \cite{convmixer} or Transformers \cite{convstem}, but none of them investigate this module in the prospective of robustness.
-We replace the ResNet-style stem in the baseline models with the ViT-style patchify stem, a convolution layer with kernel size $p$ and stride $p$, where $p$ varies from 4 to 16.
-We keep the total stride of the model fixed (so a 224$\times$224 input image will always lead to a 7$\times$7 feature map before the final global pooling layer), which is achieved by setting stride=1 in the first block of some stages.
-Specifically, the original ResNet sets stride=2 for the first block in stage 2, 3, 4.
-We set stride=1 for the first block in stage 2 when employing 8$\times$8 patchify stem, and set stride=1 for the first block in stage 2 and 3 when employing 16$\times$16 patchify stem.
-To ensure a fair comparison, we add some blocks in stage 3 to keep the total FLOPs roughly the same as before.
+A CNN or a Transformer typically down-samples the input image at the beginning of the network to obtain a proper feature map size.
+A standard ResNet architecture achieves this by using a 7$\times$7 convolution layer with stride 2, followed by a 3$\times$3 max pooling with stride 2, resulting in a 4$\times$ resolution reduction.
+On the other hand, ViT adopts a much more aggressive down-sampling strategy by partitioning the input image into p$\times$p non-overlapping patches and projects each patch with a linear layer.
+In practice, this is implemented by a convolution layer with kernel size $p$ and stride $p$, where $p$ is typically set to 16.
+Here the layers preceding the typical ResNet block or the self-attention block in ViT are referred to as the \textit{stem}.
+While previous works have investigated the importance of stem setup in CNNs \citep{convmixer} and Transformers \citep{convstem}, none have examined this module from the perspective of robustness.

+To investigate this further, we replace the ResNet-style stem in the baseline models with the ViT-style patchify stem.
+Specifically, we use a convolution layer with kernel size $p$ and stride $p$, where $p$ varies from 4 to 16.
+We keep the total stride of the model fixed, so that a 224$\times$224 input image will always lead to a 7$\times$7 feature map before the final global pooling layer.
+In particular, the original ResNet sets stride=2 for the first block in stages 2, 3, and 4.
+We set stride=1 for the first block in stage 2 when employing the 8$\times$8 patchify stem, and set stride=1 for the first block in stages 2 and 3 when employing the 16$\times$16 patchify stem.
+To ensure a fair comparison, we add extra blocks in stage 3 to maintain similar FLOPs as before.